jaunt/EJS-Site-Builder-Docs/airfry/data/md/performance/dependencyTracking.md

 Imagine a typical blog with a hundred pages while a post being made up of 5 nested sub-templates.
 If you make a tweak to one of the deeply nested sub templates, ideally only those pages depending on that sub template would be re-generated.
 This is what dependency tracking is for, and Airfry has been designed from the ground up to be good at it.

-Here are the ways Airfy tracks your dependencies.
+Here are the ways Airfry tracks your dependencies.

 ### Sub Templates